 Reaching Generation Z

-Update, 1-15-2023: We conducted a trade study and boiled it down to three (3) platforms where we'd like to eventually post: Snapchat, Twitter and TikTok, and we're also reconsidering Instagram Reels.
-Find below 5 sample power-clips, and let us know what you think.
+Update, 1-15-2023: We conducted a trade study and boiled it down to three (3) platforms where we'd like to eventually post: Snapchat, Twitter (now X) and TikTok, and we're also reconsidering Instagram Reels.

 From our 11-27-2022 bulletin: Generation Z, born between 1990-2010, have several key attributes that differentiates them from previous generations.
 Pew Research identified and reported six aspects that most Zoomers share: three hold immediate relevance and deserve greater focus.